 The big news: how IUDs may protect against cervical cancer

-New research by the Keck School of Medicine of USC that was published on November 7, 2017, in Obstetrics and Gynecology showed that the incidence of cervical cancer was a third lower in women using an intrauterine device (IUD).
+New research by the Keck School of Medicine of USC published on November 7, 2017 in Obstetrics and Gynecology showed that the incidence of cervical cancer was a third lower in women using an intrauterine device (IUD).
 The data included 16 studies involving more than 12,000 women worldwide.

 Two mechanisms are put forward to explain the protective effect of IUDs.
 It could be that the immune reaction that is caused by the IUD may simultaneously stimulate the immune system to eliminate an HPV infection.
 It could also be that the removal of an IUD scrapes off precancerous or HPV-infected cells.
 If further research can support this, IUDs could have a huge public health impact on a large portion of the female population that cannot be protected by the HPV vaccines.

 IUDs were developed to be effective and easy-to-use contraceptive methods (failure rate <1%).
 Once inserted, which is often accompanied with discomfort and pain, an IUD can easily last 3-5 years with barely any maintenance (depending on the brand you opt for).
 An IUD is a T-shaped device (around 3-4 cm in size) which is placed inside the uterus.
 The two most common IUDs are: hormonal and non-hormonal copper IUDs.
 Both IUDs make the uterus a hostile environment by triggering an immune reaction that makes the uterus sperm-unfriendly.
 In other words, IUDs make the uterus a place where sperm cannot survive.
 In the non-hormonal IUD, copper is the substance responsible for this reaction, whereas in the hormonal IUD, synthetic progestin (also known as levonorgestrol) causes a hostile reaction to sperm.